 - Auto mode: In this mode, most units will monitor the air quality using sensors.
 The purifier will then adjust the fan speed to suit the room.

-- Sleep mode: If you enjoy cleaner air while sleeping, you’ll like this feature.
-When in sleep mode, the air purifier will operate at the lowest speed and lowest noise level.
+- Sleep mode: When in sleep mode, the air purifier will operate at the lowest speed and noise level.
 Some units will have an optional nightlight — excellent for a child’s room or nursery.

-- Programmable timer: Having a timer on your air purifier is excellent if you often forget to turn it off.
+- Programmable timer: A timer on your air purifier is excellent if you often forget to turn it off.
 It’s also beneficial if you want to use the unit for a certain number of hours during the night.

 - Filter replacement indicator: Remembering when to change the filters can be tricky, and even if you mark the calendar, you might be off.
-However, some units come with an indicator that lets you know when it’s time.
-High-end purifiers also have sensors that monitor usage and air quality to calculate the exact time when replacement is needed.
+However, some units have an indicator that lets you know when it’s time.
+High-end purifiers also have sensors that monitor usage and air quality to calculate when replacement is needed.

-- App: Being able to control and monitor your home air, even when you’re not home, is a feature often sought after.
-Many air purifiers can be connected to an app that allows you to monitor and control the air quality from anywhere.
+- App: Many air purifiers can be connected to an app that allows you to monitor and control the air quality from anywhere.

-Air purifiers aren’t cheap, and they can be just as expensive to run.
+Air purifiers aren’t cheap and can be just as expensive to run.
 Most homeowners will run their purifier nearly around the clock, which means it will reflect on the energy bill.

 Luckily, you can find air purifiers that use less energy.
 A good thing to look for is the Energy Star rating.